smurpheus/openhab2-addons/addons/binding/org.openhab.binding.wifiled/README.md

 # WiFi LED Binding

-This Binding is used to control LED stripes connected by WiFi.
+This binding is used to control LED stripes connected by WiFi.
 These devices are sold with different names, i.e. Magic Home LED, UFO LED, LED NET controller, etc.

-The original add-on code can be found [here](https://github.com/monnimeter/openhab2/tree/wifiled/addons/binding/org.openhab.binding.wifiled).

 ## Supported Things

-This Binding supports RGB(W) LED devices.
+This binding supports RGB(W) LED devices of type LD382A, LD382, and LD686.
+Other LD*** devices might work but probably need some small adaptions.

 ## Discovery

-The LED WiFi Controllers are discovered by broadcast.
-The device has to be connected to the local network (i.e. by using the WiFi PBC connection method or the native App shipped with the device).
-For details please refer to the manual of the device.
+The LED WiFi Controllers can be discovered by triggering a search in openHAB's inbox.
+Your device needs to be connected to your local network (i.e. by using the WiFi PBC connection method or the native App shipped with the device).
+Read the device manual for more information about how to connect your device to your network.

 ## Binding Configuration